Why do we automate software development?

 - There is a single and objective way to check whether something works or not.

-Automated building is just half the success.
+Automated building is just half the success, however.
 Testing is the other half.

 Today’s software is very complex, often comprising hundreds of thousands of lines of code spread across many files.
 Such complex projects use numerous libraries and other dependencies.
 Changes in code and libraries tend to affect multiple functionalities in the system.